majodev/majodev.github.io/src/notes/hello world/index.md

     initial commit
 ```

 This site is not backed by any traditional blogging CMS (e.g. [Wordpress](http://wpde.org/), [Ghost](https://ghost.org/) or [Medium](https://medium.com/)).
 Instead I developed it from scratch and used the nifty little static site generator [metalsmith](http://metalsmith.io).
-My site is therefore only a bundle containing minified HTML/CSS/JS, which I can host anywhere: No serverside logic, no databases required!
+My site is therefore only a bundle containing minified HTML/CSS/JS, which I can host anywhere: No serverside logic or databases required, thus avoiding the most common security threats!
 Templates with [Handlebars](http://handlebarsjs.com/), writing with [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and a flat file hierarchy with [YAML](http://www.yaml.org/) frontmatter is all I need from a CMS.

 If you are interested, feel free to checkout the [source code](https://github.com/majodev/majodev.github.io/), hosting is currently done though blazing fast [GitHub Pages](https://pages.github.com/) (which is free).
 By the way, I'm in the process of publishing all my plugins I've written for [metalsmith](http://metalsmith.io).
 Check back later if you want some information on that.

-Anyways, I'm glad you are able to finally read this and maybe you'll find something useful here in the next few weeks.
+Btw. what do you think about my chosen domain *"ranf.tl"*?
+I think this variation of my surname is perfect, as it's very short and memorable (ranftl.com and ranftl.at were already taken).
+Anyways, I'm glad you are able to finally read this and maybe you'll find something useful here in the next weeks.

 ![out](i am out.gif)